rickballard/CoCivium/insights/Insight_Story_Being_Noname_c2_20250801.md

 Noname was not very patient.
 In fact, she was quite annoyed by all of this.

-So she thought long and hard and came up with a plan to jump through the clouds of CoCivium and catch one of the many machines that floated in them.
+So she thought long and hard and came up with a plan to jump through the clouds of CoCivium™ and catch one of the many machines that floated in them.

 They were not easy to catch, because they were shy, but if you asked them a question with your eyebrows pinched together, they would think something was wrong and slow down long enough to let you grab hold.